gotojeffray/SEBC/installation/labs/1_preinstall.md

 ~~~~~~~
 3.Show the reserve space of any non-root, ext-based volumes

-N/A : because / is XFS.
+N/A : because the filesystem is XFS.
 [root@cdh01 ansible]# tune2fs  -l  /dev/xvda1
 tune2fs 1.42.9 (28-Dec-2013)
 tune2fs: Bad magic number in super-block while trying to open /dev/xvda1